 - Changes to registration eg. Leaves of absence

 The session will provide an overview of the system and highlight key functionality from a supervisor's perspective.

-Outside of these times, should you require any specific support you can request a one to one session via DoctoralAcademy@ljmu.ac.uk
+Outside of these time, should you require any specific support you can request a one-to-one session via DoctoralAcademy@ljmu.ac.uk